jbudworth/urob-zmk/docs/docs/behaviors/mod-morph.md

 The Mod-Morph behavior acts as one of two keycodes, depending on if the required modifier is being held during the keypress.

-When the modifier is being held it is sent along with the morphed keycode.
-This can cause problems when the morphed keycode and modifier have an existing relationship (such as `shift-delete` or `ctrl-v` on many operating systems).

-As a remedy, you can add the optional attribute `masked_mods`, containing the bitwise OR of the modifiers that should be disabled while the key is held, so that they are not included in the report sent to the host.

 ### Configuration

 An example of how to implement the mod-morph "Grave Escape":